lingrino/infra-personal/terraform-modules/acm-certificate/README.md

 when the account that owns the DNS zones and the account that needs the certificate are different because the module takes explicitly passed providers.

-Another benefit of this module is that it can create certificates for multiple route53 zone.
+Another benefit of this module is that it can create certificates for multiple route53 zones.
 For example, you can use this module to make a certificate that is valid for `foo.example.com` and `foo.example.net`.